top of page

 Quentin HIERNAUX.png

-Quentin HIERNAUX,
+Quentin Hiernaux,

 He is interested in a little-studied theme: the philosophy of plants.
 It addresses the philosophical and ethical questions raised by plants as well as the status of plants in the history of science and in the history of philosophy.